ferrefire/Limcore/README.md

 ./new-project.sh -override # To add specific behaviour by using options
 ```

-### Creation commands
+Creation commands:
 - d (to create all the source directories).
 - s (to download and initiate the setup script).
 - c (to download and initiate the CMake file).
 - g (to download and initiate the shader compiling scripts).

-### Creation options
+Creation options:
 - -override or -o (to overwrite all the helper scripts and CMake files regardless of if they already exist).
 - -clean or -c (to clean up and remove downloaded files).

-The new-project.sh script will also add two very usefull scripts for managing the project (building, compiling, running, managing dependencies, etc.)
+The new-project.sh script will also add two very usefull scripts for managing the project (building, compiling, running, dependencies, etc.)

 ### Setup.sh
 The setup.sh script is very usefull to quickly manage your Limcore project.
 It's usage is simple and straightfoward.